yehia67/documentation/dev-essentials/0.1/concepts/addresses-and-signatures.md

 Nodes verify a signature in a transaction by using the signature and the bundle hash to find the address of the input transaction.

-To verify a signature, the bundle hash of a transaction is normalized.
+To verify a signature, nodes normalize the bundle hash.

-Depending on the length of the signature, 27, 54, or 81 trytes of the normalized bundle hash are selected.
+Then, depending on the length of the signature, 27, 54, or 81 trytes of the normalized bundle hash are selected.
 These trytes correspond to the number of 81-tryte segments in a signature fragment.

 The selected trytes of the normalized bundle hash are [converted to decimal values](../references/tryte-alphabet.md).
 Then, the following calculation is performed on each of them: